ev3dev/ev3dev.github.io/docs/networking.md

 you check the "**Powered**" box so that it starts searching for Wi-Fi networks, and then choose the one you want from the list that appears.

+{% include /style/icon.html type="info" %}
+If you have a long Wi-Fi password, we *highly* recommend using a direct USB connection then [use the command line in a terminal to enter your passphrase ](/docs/tutorials/setting-up-wifi-using-the-command-line/){: .alert-link }
+{: class="alert alert-info"}

 ### With USB through a PC